Kadee80/WebDevSpring24/Week10/Javascript_Objects_JSON/README.md

 - Mailing Address
 - Any other information you’d like to display from the returned JSON

 3- Make a helper function to generate a [random INTEGER between 1-100](https://github.com/Kadee80/WebDevSpring24/blob/main/Week08/Week8_1/Math/In_Class_Exercise/B/index.html#L83).
 Use that random integer in the API endpoint to grab a random Rick and Morty character.
-Use the result to generate a character card with the following stats:
+Use the result to generate a message with the following info in a sentence.

 - Name
-- Photo
 - Status
 - Origin
 - Location